 Customization:

-One of the key elements to our design is to give the user control to customize each aspect of the game, from the virus avatar look, statistical data, player infection, and player healing.
-Giving players the ability to customize their look and feel of the character makes them feel more unique and special.
+One of the key elements to our design enables users to customize each aspect of the game, from the virus avatar look, statistical data, player infection, and player healing.
+Giving players the ability to customize their character look-and-feel makes them feel more unique and special.

 Virus Design:

 The virus design will be sleek and simple, designed using bind points and vectors to allow movement and mismatching among different parts.
 Each body will have bind points and default directions for all pieces.
 Each piece that attaches to the body will use the appropriate bind point and direction vector.
 By doing this, it allows not only a large library of mismatched accessories but it also lets us easily add items at will.
 As well, using this method helps to give animation to the avatar, which makes it seem as if the Avatar has come to life for the user.
-The players will be able to choose the basic shape of their virus and choose its limbs, eyes, and more In Alpha and Beta.
-Unfortunately there may only be a few options.
+The players will be able to choose the basic shape of their virus and choose its limbs, eyes, and more.
+In Alpha and Beta, unfortunately there may only be a few options.
 However once it is up and running, it should be a simple matter of downloading more avatar bodies and accessories in patch.
 The advantage too this design is that it allows for scaling down the road.

 Virus Point Allocation: